 Ask your friends what they’re doing

-Identifying prevailing market rates across industry and role is an important step in designing a competitive compensation plan.
-In today’s market the candidate you want is entertaining multiple offers- That’s a fact.
+In today’s market, the candidate you want is entertaining multiple offers- That’s a fact.
 Don’t lose them to your friends or your enemies.
-Read the latest salary surveys and government reports to make sure your compensation package is up to date and competitive.
+Read the latest salary surveys and government reports, in addition to consulting with your network to make sure your compensation package is up to date and competitive.

 Understand Location, Location, Location